 1. Boobie Bars

 One delicious option to check out are Boobie Bars that come in lots of yummy flavors.

-In addition, they're individually wrapped, so they're great for moms on the go!
+In addition, they're individually wrapped, so they're great for bringing a snack with you!

 Your child needs the right types of fat, as the fat they receive is used to metabolize vitamins.
 When they do not have enough vitamins in their body, a vitamin deficiency can occur.
 It is very important to make sure that you are eating healthy types of fat.